drBenway/pixi-vn-wiki/start/character.md

 A classic example of visual novels is to have a character "Alice" a subtype related to his/her emotional state "Angry Alice".
 The character and the subtype have the same characteristics apart from one or more properties, such as the icon.

-For this reason, it is possible to create a character with an emotion.
-This is possible by passing as parameter instead of the id instead of a string an object that contains the `id`, that corresponds to the id of an already existing character, and the `emotion`, that corresponds to the emotion of the character.
+For this reason, in Pixi'VN it is possible to create a "character with an emotion".
+This is possible by passing id as an object with two properties: the `id`, that corresponds to the id of an already existing character, and the `emotion`, that corresponds to the emotion of the character.

 ```typescript
 import { CharacterBaseModel, saveCharacter } from "@drincs/pixi-vn";